huashengwang1989/qoqolo-photo-downloader-chrome-extension/README.md

 A Chrome (Manifest V3) extension written in TypeScript to crawl and organize photos from Qoqolo, a school-parent platform developed by CommonTown.

+Refer to the [User README](./README_USER.md) if you simply wish to use this extension in Google Chrome.

 ## Disclaimer

 ### With Qoqolo

 This plugin is to meet my own needs for retrieving and organizing photos from the platform for my children.

-This plugin is not affiliated with Qoqolo or CommonTown.
+This plugin is not affiliated with Qoqolo, CommonTown or any school.

 ### AI